 A good conversation = a good offer

 If you want to be able to make a good offer, your ears and what is in between play a major role.
 With your ears you listen to the questions and wishes of the prospect; the basis of your offer.
 It should also sit well between your ears.
 With a positive mindset you know how to successfully convert the question into the right solution and you almost automatically find the right tone and words.
-You then take this with you and enter it in your quotation.
+You then take this with you and enter it in your proposal.
 Smart, because you activate the "yes button" for the prospect.

-Have you only received a request for quotation and not had a conversation?
+Have you only received a request for proposal and not had a conversation?
 Then contact us anyway and still have that conversation.
 Ask questions you would otherwise have asked.
 The biggest advantage of a (telephone) conversation is that you discover whether the prospect is serious and whether the request matches your product or service.
 Moreover, you immediately separate the wheat from the chaff.
 A serious prospect appreciates the effort you take, while at the same time poking through fake applications this way.
 Requests that are intended, for example, to put pressure on an existing supplier.
 Applications where you can ask yourself whether you want to put effort into it.

 A good offer = the start of a good collaboration

-A quotation is an excellent means for a solid start to a good cooperation.
+A proposal is an excellent means for a solid start to a good cooperation.
 And good cooperation in turn leads to good results, successes, follow-up assignments and orders.
 Win the trust of the prospect and pave the way for a beautiful, long cooperation!
 The following 3 tips will help you with that.

 Tip 1: Honesty is the best policy

-Be honest, also in your quotations.
+Be honest, also in your proposals.
 Nobody likes standard sales pitch.
 Be open about the results and any limits of your service or product.
 Indicate the conditions that determine the success of a solution, distinguishing what and whose responsibility it is.
 Yours or the prospect's?
 You create trust with this and the prospect feels more at ease because of your transparency.
-He looks at your quote hopefully instead of suspiciously.
+He looks at your proposal hopefully instead of suspiciously.